uber/nebula.gl/docs/api-reference/layers/editable-geojson-layer.md

   * `translated`: A feature finished translating (e.g. user finished dragging).

+  * `duplicateFeature`: A feature is duplicated (when user drag the selected feature).

 * `featureIndex` (Number): The index of the edited/added feature.

 * `positionIndexes` (Array): An array of numbers representing the indexes of the edited position within the features' `coordinates` array